6 Best Free Language Learning Apps That Are Worth Trying

 Memrise’s Standout Features

-• Real-world Language: This is what sets Memrise apart for me.
-It’s not just about memorizing words and phrases.
-It’s about understanding how they’re used in real life.
+• Real-world Language: Memrise teaches you words and phrases and helps you understand how they’re used in real life.

-• Chatbot Conversations: This is a feature I really enjoy.
-The chatbot lets you have simulated conversations, a great way to practice speaking the language.
+• Chatbot Conversations: This feature lets you simulate conversations, a great way to practice speaking the language.

 • Spaced Repetition: If you’re struggling with a word, Memrise shows it to you more often.
 If you’ve mastered a word, you see it less.